jwood000/RcppAlgos/README.md

 * primeSieve - Generates all primes less than a billion in just over 1 second
 * primeCount -  Counts the number of primes below a trillion in under 0.5 seconds.
-* comboGeneral/permuteGeneral - Generate all combinations/permutations of a vector meeting specific criteria.
-Capable of efficiently handling multisets as well.
+* comboGeneral/permuteGeneral - Generate all combinations/permutations of a vector (including [multisets](https://en.wikipedia.org/wiki/Multiset)) meeting specific criteria.
+A new feature in 2.0.0 is the ability to generate combinations/permutations in chunks allowing for parallelization (See examples below).

 The `primeSieve` function and the `primeCount` function are both based off of the excellent work by [Kim Walisch](https://github.com/kimwalisch).
 The respective repos can be found here: [kimwalisch/primesieve](https://github.com/kimwalisch/primesieve); [kimwalisch/primecount](https://github.com/kimwalisch/primecount)